Roofing Terminology You Need To Know

 Ridge

 A ridge is the high point where two slopes meet.
-Typically, a ridge is the highest point on the roof.
+Typically, a ridge is the highest point on the roof and is a popular location for an air venting system (ridge vent).

 Rafter